sheila-anne/sheila-anne/src/pages/writing-desk/2020-05-13-yoga-for-power-confidence.md

   will be the perfect remedy.

   Turn on your fave feel-good music (may I recommend Lizzo, Taylor Swift, or Maggie Rodgers) and hop on your mat in something comfy.
-The great thing about these poses is that you can totally do them anywhere anytime too -- in the grocery store, while you're cooking dinner, pre-presentation for work, whereever - you got this!
+The great thing about these poses is that you can totally do them anywhere anytime too -- in the grocery store, while you're cooking dinner, pre-presentation for work, wherever - you got this!
 featuredpost: false
 featuredImage: /img/big-star-pose.jpg
 tags: